-Youth work may also include similar objectives to social work such as prevention and social inclusion but, if it is not aimed at personal and social development of young people or if participants are obliged to take part in the activities, it should be considered social work using non formal education methods.
+Youth work may also include similar objectives to social work such as prevention and social inclusion.
+However, if it is not aimed at personal and social development of young people or the participants are obliged to take part in the activities, it should be considered social work using non formal education methods.

 Core Principles of Youth Work